 The poor, the stranger, the widow and the Levites were God’s own possession.
 God identified Himself with them.
 They are the ones on whom the third year tithes was spent on.
 If they were cheated, it means God was cheated.
 The tithe law was meant for the benefit of these unfortunate ones so that the people of Israel will learn to fear the name of Yahweh.

-The letter of the Holy Spirit and the apostles sent to the gentiles as regards keeping the Laws Of Moses:
+The letter of the Holy Spirit and the apostles, sent to the gentiles, as regards keeping the Old Testament laws.

 In the days of Apostle Paul, some of the Hebrew Christians were forcing the gentile Christians to practice circumcision.
 When Peter and the other Apostles heard of this, they held a meeting to decide the status of the gentile Christians as regards the Law of Moses.
 In response, the apostles and the Holy Spirit wrote a letter to the gentile believers.